-If you select the latest processed point in time, all virtual machines will be failed over to their latest available point in time.
-In case, there is a replication group within the recovery plan, then each virtual machine of the replication group will fail over to its independent latest point in time.
+If you select the latest processed point in time, all virtual machines fail over to their latest available point in time.
+If there is a replication group within the recovery plan, each virtual machine of the replication group fails over to its independent latest point in time.

-You cannot fail back a virtual machine until it has at least one recovery point.
-You cannot fail back a recovery plan until all its virtual machines have at least one recovery point.
+You can't fail back a virtual machine until it has at least one recovery point.
+You can't fail back a recovery plan until all its virtual machines have at least one recovery point.

 A latest recovery point is a crash-consistent recovery point.

 If you select the application-consistent recovery point, a single virtual machine failback recovers to its latest available application-consistent recovery point.
 In the case of a recovery plan with a replication group, each replication group recovers to its common available recovery point.
 Application-consistent recovery points can be behind in time, and there might be loss in data.